Mental Wellness for Moms

 💜 Heidi

-If you’re struggling in one or more of your relationships right now, know that you’re not alone.
-Relationship issues are very common, and many of us are experiencing this type of struggle in our own lives today.
-If you could use more help or support, please reach out to a doctor or therapist in your area (if you don’t already have one).
-Know that I’m thinking of you and sending lots of love and compassion your way!
+If you’re struggling right now, know that you’re not alone.
+A lot of us are struggling with burnout and overwhelm in our lives today.
+If you could use more help and support, please reach out to your doctor or a therapist in your area (if you don’t already have one).
+Know that I’m thinking of you and sending lots of love and support your way!

 💜 Heidi